Trends

-Gabriel has an amazing immigration story, full of ups and downs, that he told in “Coming To Canada”.
+Gabriel has an amazing immigration story, full of ups and downs, that he shared in “Coming to Canada.”

 He landed alone in Canada in 2000, and his wife and kids later met him there.
 But pretty much everything that could have gone wrong went wrong, starting with his job (or lack thereof).
-Eventually, his family stayed at his brother’s place, in the USA, while Gabriel had in Canada what he later called “the worse month in his life”.
-The odds seemed to be against him: no money, no job and a series a little things that almost made him give up.
+Eventually, his family stayed at his brother’s place, in the USA, while Gabriel had in Canada what he later called “the worst month in his life.”
+The odds seemed to be against him: no money, no job and a series of little things that almost made him give up.
 But suddenly, his luck turned.
 He found a job in Waterloo and little by little, he made it.
-His first paycheck arrived and he took his family to the C.N Tower.
+His first paycheque arrived and he took his family to the C.N.
+Tower.
 The Almada family is now Canadian-Argentinean and they still live in Waterloo, nearby Toronto.

-Gabriel has an amazing sense of humor and he is a great storyteller.
+Gabriel has an amazing sense of humour and he is a great storyteller.
 He blogs about his life as a Canadian-Argentinean in the popular blog, Live from Waterloo, written in both Spanish and English.
-He is a must read for any prospective immigrant: he experienced a lot, the good, the bad and the ugly.
+He is a must-read for any prospective immigrant: he experienced a lot, the good, the bad and the ugly.

 What brought you to Canada?